 A rare opportunity, therefore, to (re)discover these great creators such as Galli, Gelli, Pastore, Raugei and Ulivieri whose works are present in collections all over the world.

-Coming from a poor working-class family, Marco Raugei was bullied and beaten as a child by his three brothers and sisters.
-He attended school for five years before being placed in various medico-educational institutions.
-From 1986 onwards, he attended La Tinaia, an expression centre at the San Salvi Psychiatric Hospital in Florence.
-After two years spent walking around the studio in monologue, he began to draw.
-His drawings, made with black felt pen on large sheets of paper, repeat objects or figures from his daily life, animals, characters, constructions, aligned horizontally, only stopping once the sheet has been filled in.
-Although almost identical, his figures in the same work, […]
+Marco Raugei grew up in a poor, working class family and was often bullied and beaten by his three brothers and sisters.
+He attended school for five years before being placed in a range of specialized institutions.
+In 1986, he enrolled at La Tinaia, an arts program associated with the San Salvi psychiatric hospital in Florence.
+After two years spent wandering the room and speaking to himself, he began to draw.
+His drawings, made with black felt pen on large format sheets, show repeated objects or figures from his daily life: animals, characters, and constructions are aligned horizontally, stopping when the sheet has been filled.
+Although nearly identical, the subjects in a single work, […]